 \section{Limitations and Future Work}

-\paragraph{Discussion on Gabor Transforms and Wavelets} While the regression procedure delivers high quality assets, it can be slow (0.1-2h depending on the asset and mixture complexity, on a single RTX 4090) and may require some small fine tuning between assets of substantially different class.
-We acknowledge that a forward method, akin to discrete wavelet decompositions (DWT) and Gabor Transforms could be devised.
+\paragraph{Discussion on Gabor Transforms and Wavelets} While the regression procedure delivers high-quality assets, it can be slow (0.1-2h depending on the asset and mixture complexity, on a single RTX 4090) and may require some small fine-tuning between assets of substantially different classes.
+We acknowledge that a forward method, akin to discrete wavelet decompositions (DWT) and Gabor Transforms, could be devised.
 However, Gabor kernels are not orthonormal, which generally rules them out as a valid wavelet basis; a complete frame without spectral overlap is impossible.
 While our work starts bridging the gap between wavelet and primitive-based rendering, we expect future work to finally enable seamless forward construction of kernel volumes without convolved regression schemes.
 An alternative approach for forward reconstruction could involve recent advances in Transformer-based feedforward point-based reconstruction approaches~\cite{wang2025vggt}.

-\paragraph{Radiance fields} While promising due to its similarity to cosine-modulated Gaussians, already showcased in 3DGRT~\cite{moenne20243dgrt} and Gabor filter banks for 2D images~\cite{wurster24gaborsplatting2d}, and despite some concurrent work showing limited success in similar radiance-field settings~\cite{zhou20253dgabsplat3dgaborsplatting,chan2026adagaradaptivegaborrepresentation}, there are fundamental limitations for using pure Gabor kernels (i.e. without a constant density base), mainly due to the view-dependence.
+\paragraph{Radiance fields} While promising due to its similarity to cosine-modulated Gaussians, already showcased in 3DGRT~\cite{moenne20243dgrt} and Gabor filter banks for 2D images~\cite{wurster24gaborsplatting2d}, and despite some concurrent work showing limited success in similar radiance-field settings~\cite{zhou20253dgabsplat3dgaborsplatting,chan2026adagaradaptivegaborrepresentation}, there are fundamental limitations for using pure Gabor kernels (i.e., without a constant density base), mainly due to the view-dependence.
 Without dense enough training camera sampling, optimization could become tricky, as Gabor kernels might orient themselves into directions where they do not contribute to any image, appearing as artifacts after training.
 Regularization on the orientations, supervision on in-between frames \cite{Hermann_puzzlesim_iccv25} or better pruning strategies during training may improve its chances.
-Nevertheless, it remains a promising direction for future work, one which could enable natural and continuous level of detail for primitive-based radiance field methods.
+Nevertheless, it remains a promising direction for future work, one which could enable a natural and continuous level of detail for primitive-based radiance field methods.

 \paragraph{Limitations of Optix Visibility Masking} While practical when using simple decompositions, using higher numbers of orientation bins and frequency levels would require changing the way we implement them, due to the limitation of 8 possible masks.
 Our alternative solution using the current Optix API, used in Section~\ref{sec:foveated_app}, is to define some through visibility masks, and others via direct masking in the rendering kernel (i.e., avoiding integration but keeping them in the visible set).
 In our experiments, the biggest bottleneck remains BVH traversal and ray intersection queries, which makes this latter strategy only marginally better in terms of performance.